 We decided to accept the challenge, created an IPv6 technical working group within the go6 initiative and created the initial document.
 Another IPv6 summit, another roundtable, a lot of editing and polishing and we had the final document, which Jan Žorž submitted to RIPE.
 Numerous reviews and amendments followed (example: IPv6 Ready program became an explicit option mentioned in the document) and after two last-call rounds we had the RIPE-approved version of IPv6 requirements for routers, switches and firewalls, published as ripe-501 (the first RIPE-published document created in Slovenia).

-If you want to ensure the equipment you buy today will support IPv6 in the future, you might find the ripe-501 document useful (it goes beyond purely technical topics to address things like system integrator skills requirements); if you’re looking for design/configuration guidelines, check out my Building IPv6 Service Provider Core webinar (register here or buy a recording).
+If you want to ensure the equipment you buy today will support IPv6 in the future, you might find the ripe-501 document useful (it goes beyond purely technical topics to address things like system integrator skills requirements); if you’re looking for design/configuration guidelines, check out my Building IPv6 Service Provider Core webinar.